-To maintain their stipend, students must be enrolled in at least 9 units of graduate study each semester in the program.
-To maintain their stipend, students must also enroll in ANTH 600 (6 units minimum) under the DGS's name each summer prior to achieving candidacy, as well as ANTH 800, also under the DGS's name, after achieving candidacy.
+To maintain their stipend, students must be enrolled in at least 9 credits of graduate study hours each academic semester in the program.
+Students must also enroll in 9 credits of ANTH 800, under the DGS's name or the name of their advisor, each summer.